Left and Center: Melissa circa, 1989

 Height and Weight: 3’0″ and 38 pounds

-Distinguishing Characteristics: White Female, Brown hair, Blue eyes, Melissa has a burn scar on her right forearm
+Distinguishing Characteristics: Caucasian Female, Brown hair, Blue eyes, Melissa has a burn scar on her right forearm

 Clothing/Jewelry Description: A pink hooded jacket, a navy blue sweater with a yellow Big Bird appliqué, a blue/red plaid skirt, red tights, and black patent leather shoes with gold bows